yasomaru/go-sdk/design/design.md

 func CallTool[TArgs any](context.Context, *ClientSession, *CallToolParams[TArgs]) (*CallToolResult, error)
 ```

-**Differences from mcp-go**: using variadic options to configure tools was significantly inspired by mcp-go.
-However, the distinction between `ToolOption` and `SchemaOption` allows for recursive application of schema options.
-For example, that limitation is visible in [this code](https://github.com/DCjanus/dida365-mcp-server/blob/master/cmd/mcp/tools.go#L315), which must resort to untyped maps to express a nested schema.

-Additionally, the `NewServerTool` helper provides a means for building a tool from a Go function using reflection, that automatically handles parsing and validation of inputs.

-We provide a full JSON Schema implementation for validating tool input schemas against incoming arguments.
+**Differences from mcp-go**: We provide a full JSON Schema implementation for validating tool input schemas against incoming arguments.
 The `jsonschema.Schema` type provides exported features for all keywords in the JSON Schema draft2020-12 spec.
-Tool definers can use it to construct any schema they want, so there is no need to provide options for all of them.
-When combined with schema inference from input structs, we found that we needed only three options to cover the common cases, instead of mcp-go's 23.
-For example, we will provide `Enum`, which occurs 125 times in open source code, but not MinItems, MinLength or MinProperties, which each occur only once (and in an SDK that wraps mcp-go).
+Tool definers can use it to construct any schema they want.
+The `jsonschema.For[T]` function can infer a schema from a Go struct.
+These combined features eliminate the need for variadic arguments to construct tool schemas.

-For registering tools, we provide only `AddTools`; mcp-go's `SetTools`, `AddTool`, `AddSessionTool`, and `AddSessionTools` are deemed unnecessary.
+For registering tools, we provide only a `Server.AddTool` method; mcp-go's `SetTools`, `AddTool`, `AddSessionTool`, and `AddSessionTools` are deemed unnecessary.
 (Similarly for Delete/Remove).
+The `AddTool` generic function combines schema inference with registration, providing a easy way to register many tools.

 ### Prompts